-The differences between John and the Synoptics provide an opportunity for scholars to study the formation of a gospel from a different angle.
-John may have used other Gospels, or purposefully ignored them.
+The differences between John and the Synoptics is an opportunity for scholars to study the formation of a gospel from a different angle.
+John may have used other Gospels or purposefully ignored them.
 Often complicated scenarios are created in order to describe multiple versions of the Gospel of John.
 Raymond Brown suggested a plausible multiple edition theory to explain how John’s gospel developed over a period of time.
 In most “multiple editions” theories there was a single base document which underwent several revisions, possibly at the hand of the original author, over a number of years.

-According to Brown, John reflects the preaching and teaching of the disciples of Jesus in and around Jerusalem.
+According to Raymond Brown, John reflects the preaching and teaching of the disciples of Jesus in and around Jerusalem.
 This accounts for the different sorts of information that was remembered and passed along, for differences in tone and language, for the emphasis on Jerusalem and the Jewish festivals, and possible (so says Brown), the Light / Dark theme that is parallel to what we read in the Qumran materials.

 But relationships between these Jews and Samaritans would have been tense.
 Discussion of Jesus as Messiah generated a number of “homilies” preserving Jesus’ teaching as attempts to convince Jews he was the Messiah.
 It is possible that some time before A. D. 70 these Jewish Christians were expelled from the synagogue, ostracized and persecuted (as implied in John 1:11, 10:28-29; 15:18, 16:2 and the “not of this world” theme in 15:18, 16:3, 16:33).